-WordPress hosting: The Details
+WordPress hosting: How To Find The Best One

 You don’t just want to pick a good host but the BEST WordPress hosting for you.
-The best hosting means your hands and time will be freed up to work on the more important aspects, while leaving issues with downtimes, hackers, server issues, and site malfunctions to someone else that is expertly trained in handling exactly that.
+The best hosting means your hands and time will be freed up to work on the more important aspects while leaving issues with downtimes, hackers, server issues, and site malfunctions to someone else that is expertly trained in handling exactly that.

-In order to help you make the right pick, have the most pleasant WordPress experience, and have a successful WordPress-hosted site, we’ve rounded up some important things to consider before you finalize which host you’ll be using.
+In order to help you make the right pick, have the most pleasant WordPress experience, and have a successful WordPress site, we’ve rounded up some important things to consider before you finalize which host you’ll be using.

 While the location of the server hosting your site IS important, it’s not the MOST important.
 For example, if you’re located in Canada, a US server location is fine.
 If you’re in Singapore, an Australian server location is great!
 Keep it close, but don’t think you have to pay a high ticket in order to get it located in your state, province, or town.